bernhardAxonIvy/doc/source/store/extension/reporting.rst

 Report Template
-   Choose a report template, also known as *BIRT report design* file(\*.rptdesign) which defines the structure and contents of your report.
+   Choose a report template, also known as *BIRT report design* file (\*.rptdesign) which defines the structure and contents of your report.
 There are some BIRT report designs provided by default (e.g.
    ``Default.rptdesign``).
-Please use the predefined report designs unless you want to create a custom report design.

    .. note::

       In case you want to create a custom BIRT report design you first need to install a BIRT Report Designer which can be found on the `BIRT Website <http://www.eclipse.org/birt/phoenix/>`__.
-With the BIRT
-      Report Designer you can create your own reports.
-In order to use the Process Model Data, as e.g. Process model images, process names, User Dialog interfaces, data class attributes etc., or predefined themes in your newly created report design, you need to use the ``IvyDesigner/reporting/designs/Axon.ivy.rptlibrary``
+In order to use the Process Model Data, as e.g. Process model images, process names, User Dialog interfaces, data class attributes etc., you need to use the ``IvyDesigner/reporting/designs/Axon.ivy.rptlibrary``
       BIRT Report Library within your report and link against its Data Source, Data Sets and Parameters.
 In this way you will also be able to use the predefined themes of the Report Library.

-      For further information on how the BIRT Designer can be used, please refer to a BIRT Book or online Resource which can be found at http://www.eclipse.org/birt/ or http://www.birt-exchange.com.
+      For further information on how the BIRT Designer can be used, please refer to a BIRT book or online resources which can be found at http://www.eclipse.org/birt/ or http://www.birt-exchange.com.

 Corporate Identity